OUR THERAPISTS

 Tiffany is a licensed occupational therapist who graduated with a B.A in Behavior and Health from Boston University and a M.A. in Occupational Therapy from Columbia University.
 She is experienced in working with children in various school, home, and gym-based settings within NYC.
 She is currently serving the North Brooklyn community at a preschool for children with special needs, in addition to BLOOM.
 Tiffany emphasizes the incorporation of sensory integrative and child/family-centered approaches into evidence-based interventions to not only enhance occupational engagement in the classroom and home, but in social settings and the community as well.
 She has formal training in Primitive Reflex Integration Training, DIR/Floortime, Therapeutic Listening, Astronaut Training, and the S’cool Moves for Learning Program.
 Ultimately focusing on promoting well-rounded development, Tiffany aims to support all aspects of children’s physical, social and emotional well-being through her practice of occupational therapy.
 Tiffany's treatment approach is rooted in her belief in the power of independence, confidence, self-advocacy, and most importantly, play in shaping children's success throughout all stages of their development.
 Tiffany practices at Children’s Academy school full time and our Greenpoint facility part time.

-Emily graduated with a MS in Occupational Therapy from Stony Brook University.
-Previously, she graduated from Binghamton University with a major in psychology and minor in health and wellness.
-Emily has extensive experience providing services in the Ayers Sensory Integration and DIR/Floor-time frameworks.
-She works as an occupational therapist full time at the Rebecca School and part time at our Williamsburg facility.
-She combines neuroscience and play as her foundation to facilitate engaging, fun, and productive therapy sessions.
-She has completed continuing education in DIR/Floortime, Therapeutic Listening, Safe and Sound Protocol, and the SpIRIt clinical reasoning tool.
-In addition to seeing clients at Bloom, she works full time in an independent special education private school.
-She is passionate about providing respect- based, developmentally appropriate services for all clients and creating a strong therapeutic relationship based using her client’s interests.
+Erika graduated with a MS in Occupational Therapy from Hofstra University.
+Previously, she graduated from The College of Charleston with a major in Public Health.
+Erika has extensive experience providing services in the DIR/Floor-time frameworks.
+She works as an occupational therapist full time at the Rebecca School and part time at our Williamsburg and Greenpoint facility.
+Her goal is to form meaningful connections with children by engaging in play based therapy combining both neuroscience based principles and their unique passions and interests.
+She has completed continuing education in DIR/Floortime, Interoception, Sensory Integration, STEP-SI, the SpIRIt clinical reasoning tool.
+In addition to seeing clients at Bloom, she works full time in an independent special education private school, The Rebecca School.
+She is passionate about developing therapeutic relationships and empowering children to reach their full potential.

 Lauraine Mann - Office Assistant